The four enablers of employee engagement

 How can employee engagement improve business performance?

-For us to improve employee engagement, however, we need to understand what it really is and why it's important to organizational success.
-According to voluntary group Engage for Success, employee engagement is when staff are "committed to their organization's goals and values, motivated to contribute to organizational success, with an enhanced sense of their own well-being."
+For us to improve employee engagement, we need to understand what it really is and why it's important to organizational success.

 What are the key enablers of employee engagement?

-But, improving employee engagement can be tricky - particularly if an organization has a very rigid culture, or if human resources budgets are tight.
-The truth is that improving employee engagement often requires a cultural change, and a long-term effort from everyone involved.
+Improving employee engagement can be tricky – particularly if the organization has a very rigid culture, or if human resources budgets are tight.
+The truth is that improving employee engagement often requires a cultural change, and a long-term effort from everyone involved, from the CEO down.

 1. Strategic narrative